pravega/pravega/cli/admin/README.md

 `WireCommand` messages.
 In this class, we can implement the handling of new types of requests and replies that are specific for the Pravega Admin CLI.

+- We also need to add a new method to process the new `WireCommand` in the `AdminRequestProcessor` interface and provide the appropriate implementation in `AdminRequestProcessorImpl`.

 - The last step would be to add each new `segmentstore` command as a separate class in the package where the existing commands are already placed.

 ## Support
 If you find any issue or you have any suggestion, please report an issue to [this repository](https://github.com/pravega/pravega/issues).